 5.3.5.
-Review existing legislation, to guarantee their consistency and eliminate conflicts and sectoral interests.
+Review existing legislation, to guarantee their consistency and

 First, in practice, the real situation changes fast than legislation, Second, confilts often exist among current laws and regulations.
 So laws and regulations should be regularly reviewed and revised to meet new demand and deliminite confilts.